idanii/MagiskCheck/README.md

 # MagiskCheck
-A python script that checks if your device is rooted by Magisk even if you're using MagiskHide.
+A python script that checks if your android device is rooted by Magisk even if you're using MagiskHide.